This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the most amazing overnight camping trips I have had in Canada was a hiking trip up to Garibaldi Lake located in Garibaldi Provincial Park.
 This stunning provincial park is home to untouched wilderness, tall mountain peaks, and glacier-fed lakes.
 It’s breathtaking, to say the least.

 The Garibaldi Lake Trail is the most popular hike in the park and a must-do for overnight hike enthusiasts.
-This hike is rated intermediate, but with 820 meters of elevation gain, it’s definitely quite a challenge for a lot of people!
-The trail is also is 9 kilometers each way and takes around 3 to 4 hours to hike up from the parking lot to the campsite.
+This hike is rated intermediate, but with 820 meters (2,690 feet) of elevation gain, it’s definitely quite a challenge for a lot of people!
+The trail is also 9 kilometers (5.6 miles) each way and takes around 3 to 4 hours to hike up from the parking lot to the campsite.

 Of course, due to its popularity, you need to book your campsites in advance.
 At worst, you could hike up to the lake and back down in a day, however, spending the night is highly recommended!